-I'm still somewhat new to Git.
-I'm not really sure what best practice is, or what protocol surrounds providing patches to other people's projects.
-Here's the best I could come up with for making a change to someone's project and allowing them to incorporate the changes if they desire them.
+I'm still fairly new to Git, and I'm not entirely sure what the accepted etiquette is for contributing patches to other people's projects.
+Here's the best approach I've come up with for making changes to someone else's project and giving them the option to incorporate those changes.

 Clone the repository